hchiam/cognateLanguage/README.md

 **Short description**:  Possibly a "language" to help you learn multiple languages at the same time (but only receptive vocab).

 **Prereq**:  Effective mnemonics, i.e. memory aids (see the ones on Memrise for the kinds described under http://www.memrise.com/science/ ).
 I'm not talking about things like acrostics and first-letter memory aids.
 It might help to google "[Benny Lewis imagination](https://www.fluentin3months.com/imagination-your-key-to-memorizing-hundreds-of-words-quickly/)" and "[Ron White mind palace](https://www.youtube.com/watch?v=3vlpQHJ09do)".
-It's the kind of memory aids also described in Barbara Oakley's "A Mind for Numbers" and Cal Newport's "Deep Work".
+It's the kind of memory techniques also described in Barbara Oakley's "A Mind for Numbers" and Cal Newport's "Deep Work".

 **Example 1**:  "you" = *"[entuni](https://drive.google.com/open?id=0B239lCkYOdXfbHpwZjZfamNoelk)"* (sounds like "Anthony" but more like "[en-too-knee](https://drive.google.com/open?id=0B239lCkYOdXfbHpwZjZfamNoelk)"), which is a single word that embeds these words:
  * "ni" (Chinese),